 We have two adventourous girls that like to give things a try.
 We like it when they try things like playing a ukele or climbing trees.
 They have mountain bikes and a small 2 wheeler motorbike.
-The girls are nearly 8 and 6 (may 2020)
+The girls are nearly 9 and nearly 7 year old.
+(March 2020)

 We do live in the country you can see the mountains and animals in the paddocks.
 We go to the biggest town on the coast (Greymouth) once or twice a week.
 It is a advantage if you have your own car then you have more freedom when you have time off.

 If I am being completely honest we are looking for someone we can talk and laugh with.
 Someone to share family experiences with.
 In the past we have had a few people stay that in their spare time they go into their room for most of the day and shut the door.
 Or they sit at the dining table for 10 hours looking into their laptop.
 So we ask that you interact with our family as we want to learn and share experience with you too.
 Your spare time is yours to do with what you want but just if you sit down with us a couple of times a day and have a cup of tea and a chat is great.
 Vegeterians are welcome to stay but please remember to respect that we are farmers and this is how we earn our money.
 I have had vegetarians stay for 3 weeks and been really happy with the food we serve.
 We take care of our animals the best we can.